Inference on LATEs with covariates: Saturated instrumental variable estimation

-with $\hat{\mathbb{V}}[\hat{\beta}^{\emph{SIVE}}]$ defined in \eqref{eq:Vhat}. \end{theorem} The proof is deferred to \Cref{app:dist}.
-Part of the result follows from a central limit theorem for quadratic forms first derived by \citet{chao2012asymptotic}.
-We use a version by \citet{evdokimov2018inference} that allows us to efficiently verify the necessary conditions for the central limit theorem to apply.
-The most challenging result to establish is that the variance estimator converges to a quantity at least as large as the population variance, conditional on the covariates $X$ and instrument $Q$.
-The requirement that $\frac{n}{\sqrt{G}}\text{FS}\rightarrow_{a.s.}\infty$ ensures that we can apply \cref{lemm:consistency} when analyzing the variance estimator in \eqref{eq:Vhat}.
+The proof is deferred to Appendix~\ref{app:dist}.
+Theorem~\ref{corr:dist2} shows that under strong identification or with sufficiently large groups through a strengthening of Assumption~\ref{ass:group_size}, we achieve asymptotically nominal coverage.
+In the presence of smaller groups and weaker identification, the procedure becomes conservative.
+If $m_{1,g}\geq 3$ and $m_{0,g}\geq 3$, Theorem~\ref{corr:dist2} shows that we can precisely quantify how conservative the procedure maximally is.
+Technically, the most challenging part to establish Theorem~\ref{corr:dist2} is that the variance estimator converges to a quantity that is equal to, or at least as large as the population variance, conditional on the covariates $X$ and instrument $Q$.

-\cref{thm:dist} shows that tests and confidence intervals based on the proposed procedure will be conservative.
-This property is due to the fact that the variance estimator allows for treatment effect heterogeneity, and has also been found in the setting with a fixed number of instruments \citep{kleibergen2021double}.
-A natural question is then how conservative tests and confidence intervals based on the SIVE estimator actually are.
-To quantify this, we have the following result. \begin{corollary} Strengthen \cref{ass:group_size} to $m_{g}\geq 3$ and $n_{g}-m_{g}\geq 3$ and let \Cref{ass:large_sample} hold.
-Then, If $\frac{n}{G}\text{FS}\rightarrow_{a.s.}\infty$, or $\frac{n}{\sqrt{G}}\text{FS}\rightarrow_{a.s.}\infty$ and $G\rightarrow\infty$,

-with $\hat{\mathbb{V}}[\hat{\beta}^{\emph{SIVE}}|Q,X]$ as in \eqref{eq:Vhat} and where $\lambda=1$ when $\frac{n}{G}\emph{FS}\rightarrow_{a.s.}\infty$ (strong identification) and $\lambda \in [1/4,1]$ when $\frac{n}{G}\emph{FS}\rightarrow_{a.s} \mu\in [0,\infty)$ (weak identification) and $\lambda$ is increasing in $\mu$. \end{corollary} \cref{corr:dist2} follows from the proof of \cref{thm:dist}.
-The strengthening of \cref{ass:group_size} shuts down one source of positive bias in the variance estimator \eqref{eq:Vhat} that is due to the existence of covariate groups with only two individuals with a particular instrument status for which we use \eqref{eq:unbvar_smallg} to estimate the error variances.
-When excluding those groups, we see that as the identification strength increases the rejection rates and coverage probabilities of the $t$-test attain the nominal values.
-In terms of the confidence intervals, in a very weakly identified model, the confidence intervals are twice as wide as needed to achieve the nominal size.